carrie823/react-laravel-portfolio/README.md

 - Carrie Ng's Portfolio Link: https://carrieng.vercel.app/

 ## Features
-- Built using a react frontend making API calls to a laravel backend
+- Built using a react frontend and a laravel CMS backend
 - Routed pages Home, About Me, Projects, and Contact pages
 - Links deployed project websites and contacts